 There’s also a full spa at Silver Mountain, and great package deals for families: stay, swim, and ski for as low as $49 per person in the winter.
 On the slopes, it’s an easy gondola ride from the resort to the base of the mountain, and families can simply return to their lodging for nap time.

-Where to do ski as a family?
+Where do you ski as a family?
 What makes it kid-friendly?